chinamike65/hugo-tuolesi/content/book1/book1en.md

 the first class is the Preparatory class,

-the second class is the affairs department class,
+the second class is the Main class,

 the third class is the wisdom stage,